DevLinky/Linky-s-KeeperFX/README.md

 # New Room - The Arena
 The Arena allows you to go beyond lvl 10 to a maximum of lvl 12 (5% bonus stats from lvl 10, to make it not OP).
 The arena allows you to place 2 creatures in the pit, fighting each other.
-The highest level creature will win the fight and instantly gain one level, with the ability to go beyond 10.
+The highest level creature will win the fight and instantly gain one level, going beyond 10.
 The fight resulsts in the weaker creature's death.

 # New Creature - The Zombie